Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

  ## Dedicated servers
 - [Game Boy Camera Club Discord](https://disboard.org/fr/server/568464159050694666) (about 1k+ users), a server for Game Boy Camera enthusiasts to share photos, tips and tricks, as well as Game Boy Camera projects and mods.

-**Warning: the Discord platform in general is not only famous for being packed with deviant people (doxxing, bullying and insults are considered as perfectly OK), it's also a privacy nightmare.** There's no easy way, if any, for users to mass delete their own messages (moderators can lock them read-only or ban you and cut off all access).
+**Warning: the Discord platform in general is not only famous for being packed with deviant people (doxxing, bullying and insults are considered as perfectly OK as long as you are "inclusive"), it's also a privacy nightmare.** There's no easy way, if any, for users to mass delete their own messages (moderators can lock them read-only or ban you and cut off all access).
 Consider that **you loose any right with anything you publish there** to smooth your experience with the platform.

 - [Game Boy Camera Club Telegram](https://t.me/gameboycamera) (about 100+ users), the Gameboy Camera lair for Hackers and Enthusiasts.